apakle/accountcustomermanagement/README.md

 ## Setup and Running the Application

-### Backend (Spring Boot)

-1. Clone the repository:
+First thing to do is to is get a clone of the project:
     ```
     git clone https://git.fdmgroup.com/Andre.Kleber/accountcustomermanagement_epic5.git
     ```

+### Backend (Spring Boot)

-2. Navigate to the backend folder :
+1. Navigate to the backend folder :
     ```
     cd <repository-folder>/backend
     ```

-3. Run the backend application using Eclipse.
+2. Run the backend application using Eclipse:
+   Run _AccountCustomerMngtSpringApplication.java_ as **Sring Boot App**.

    The backend will start on `http://localhost:8080`.